Paris Jackson Had The Perfect Response To This Body-Shaming Tweet

 It wasn't funny, and it's hard to see how the comment could be "misunderstood."
 Unfortunately, body-shaming is all too common, especially when people can hide behind avatars on social media.

-Jackson, who attended the GLAAD Media Awards on Saturday, also defended herself from another online hater who criticized her fame.
+Jackson, who attended the GLAAD Media Awards on Saturday, also defended herself from another online hater who criticised her fame.

 "I'm actually using my platform for activism regarding poverty, the environment, LGBTQ, women around the world, immigrants, etc.," she wrote.
 "Where you been?"